Markov chain Monte Carlo

-In statistics, Markov chain Monte Carlo (MCMC) methods comprise a class of algorithms for sampling from a probability distribution.
-By constructing a Markov chain that has the desired distribution as its equilibrium distribution, one can obtain a sample of the desired distribution by recording states from the chain.
+In statistics, Markov chain Monte Carlo (MCMC) is a class of algorithms used to draw samples from a probability distribution.
+Given a probability distribution, one can construct a Markov chain whose elements' distribution approximates it – that is, the Markov chain's equilibrium distribution matches the target distribution.
 The more steps that are included, the more closely the distribution of the sample matches the actual desired distribution.

-Various algorithms exist for constructing chains, including the Metropolis–Hastings algorithm.
+Markov chain Monte Carlo methods are used to study probability distributions that are too complex or too high dimensional to study with analytic techniques alone.
+Various algorithms exist for constructing such Markov chains, including the Metropolis–Hastings algorithm.